OVERVIEW

 “A constructive book, required reading by anyone who is involved in the mental health care including financers and inspectors.”
 (The Amsterdam Patient Journal)

-This website is selected as digital heritage for inclusion in the Dutch Royal Library, the national library.
+The complte website www.saarroelofs.nl is selected as digital heritage for inclusion in the Dutch Royal Library, the national library.

 In my Dutch E-document No talent for docility (Enter NL Geen talent voor volgzaamheid) I describe my experiences as a Dutch psychologist: as a scientific reseacher at the universities of Utrecht and Amsterdam, as a clinical psychologist/behavior therapist in a clinic for alcohol addiction, as an independent therapist, as a manager in the outpatient mental health care and as a mentor of patients who had become stuck in the mental health care.

-In all jobs I considered it important to remain true to the insights which I considerd important for clients and test subjects in investigatons, to keep my integrity and to protect my personal boundaries.
-In the Dutch E-document I explain what in that case happens in the workplace.
-In short: my integrity and the loyalty to myself were for my superiors and colleagues reason to call me, among other, "lazy", "bitch", "childisch", "hornet", "intolerant", "irresponsable" and "subversive", and resulted in my job in the outpatient mental health care - due to my resistance to racial dicrimination and censorship - in a straight charachter assassination.
-Nevertheless, I never denied my principles.
+In all jobs I considered it important to remain true to the insights which I considerd important for clients in the metal health care as well as test subjects in scientific research, to keep my integrity and to protect my personal boundaries.
+In the Dutch E-document I explain what in that case happens on the work floor.
+In short, my integrity was for my superiors and colleagues often reason to ignore, silence or intimidate me.
+However, I never denied my principles.

 CONTENT